The Province of Ontario, at the present time, is the only Province in Canada to enact Concussion Safety legislation throughout its sport system.

 “Rowan’s Law” (Concussion Safety) received Royal Assent on March 7, 2018, and Section 5 of the Act, proclaiming a “Rowan’s Law Day” was the only section that came into effect at that time.

 A concussion is a brain injury.
-It can’t be seen on X-rays, CT scans or MRIs.
 It may affect the way a person thinks, feels and acts.

 Any blow to the head, face or neck may cause a concussion.
 A concussion may also be caused by a blow to the body if the force of the blow causes the brain to move around inside the skull.
 A concussion can happen to anyone – anywhere – including:

 - following a car, bike or pedestrian accident

 - from participating in games, sports or other physical activity

 The purpose of Rowan’s Law legislation is to promote culture change and make participation in amateur competitive sport safer.